Simons Laufer Mathematical Sciences Institute: Education programs and publications

-During the summer, the institute holds workshops for graduate students.
-It also sponsors programs for middle and high school students and their teachers as part of the Math Circles and Circles for Teachers that meet weekly in San Francisco, Berkeley, and Oakland.
-It also sponsors the Bay Area Mathematical Olympiad (BAMO), the Julia Robinson Mathematics Festival, and the U.S. team of young girls that competes at the China Girls Math Olympiad.
+As MSRI, it previously organized the National Math Festival in Washington, D.C. from 2015-2022, as well as programs for middle and high school students and their teachers as part of the Math Circles movement, as well as Celebration of Mind festivals honoring the legacy of writer Martin Gardner.
+It has also sponsored the Bay Area Mathematical Olympiad (BAMO), the Julia Robinson Mathematics Festival, and the U.S. team that competed at the China Girls Math Olympiad.
+From 2013-2024, it sponsored YouTube's Numberphile channel.